omo/yokogakix/README.md

 # yokogakix README

-This is the README for your extension "yokogakix".
 Leave me alone.
-This is intended for private uses.
+This vscode extension is intended for private uses.

+ * createPostStub - Create a Hugo post stub, named "untiled.md".
+ * renameThis: Rename the file of the active editor.